MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-online-limits.md

 ## Dataflow limits

 Dataflow is a workload that leverages Power Query Online.
 Dataflow is integrated into Power BI, PowerApps, Microsoft Fabric, and Dynamics 365 Customer Insights.
-For a single dataflow we have a limit of 50 tables.
+A single dataflow has a limit of 50 tables.
 If you need more than 50 tables, you can create multiple dataflows.
-If you exceed the limit, you will see an error message during publishing and refreshing.
+If you exceed the limit, an error message occurs during publishing and refreshing.